 Emerson’s tank went beyond the perimeter of the area cleared.
 In an attempt to stop the tanks, the Japanese planted disk-shaped land mines.
 The mines had little to no effect on most of the tanks, and they returned to their respective bases safely.

 The second story is that even though their tank was disabled, the crew members refused to surrender.
 The Japanese decided to use the tank as a bunker and began digging the earth out from underneath it.
-As they dug, the Japanese began filling the tank with dirt by pouring it into the viewing slits and vents as they were dug the dirt out from under the tank.
+As they dug, the Japanese began filling the tank with dirt by pouring it into the openings in the tank as they dug the dirt out from under the tank.
 The four tank crew members suffocated in the tank.

 The tank was later recovered and turned over to empty the dirt out of it.
 Upon doing this, the bodies of the tank crew members were recovered and buried.